 This pudding can be eaten hot or cold.

-For an even more authentic experience, cook the rice with one pandan leaf and omit the vanilla.
+For an even more authentic experience, cook the rice with one and omit the vanilla.
 Pandan leaves can often be found in Asian markets and are used in many Asian countries, as well as India.
+You can also purchase Dried Pandanus Leaves through Amazon.
 Their flavor and aroma goes well with coconut milk, and they are often used in Thai and Malaysian curries.

 For another, more involved recipe for Black Sticky Rice Pudding see Thai Food and Travel.
 This recipe calls for soaking the rice overnight, then cooking over steam in a small amount of water.
 The coconut milk is made into a sauce, and the pudding is garnished with either sesame seeds or shredded coconut, and strawberries.